TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/7. Autorun Manager/Functions/README.txt

 % current channel position, empty if not selected
 % 6.
 NumIterations: double, max nr of recordings that are analysed.
 If multiple recordings are analyzed, this function
 % loops over them.
 If just one loaded this is set to 1
 % 7.
-LoadedData: 1 if data was loaded, 0 if data was extracted
+LoadedData: NOT USED ANYMORE AS INPUT BUT IS SET BELOW

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.